david-vanderson/dvui/README.md

 - text entry field B receives more text events

 ### Floating Windows
-This library can be used in 2 main ways:
+This library can be used in 2 ways:
 - as the gui for the whole application, drawing over the entire OS window
 - as floating windows on top of an existing application with minimal changes:
   - use widgets only inside `gui.FloatingWindow()` calls